 Performance Comparison

 In the blue corner, weighing in at 1 CPU and 3.75 RAM, we have our challenger: Google Compute Engine.
-In the opposing corner, weighing in at 4gb RAM and 2 CPUs we have the defending champion: Digital Ocean.
+In the opposing corner, weighing in at 4GB RAM and 2 CPUs, we have the defending champion: Digital Ocean.
 If we were going by numbers alone, it would seem like Digital Ocean has a clear advantage of winning this matchup.

-We're going to deploy the same site on both machines and compare their performance rankings.
+We will deploy the same site on both machines and compare their performance rankings.
 How will we do this?
 With Google's Lighthouse, of course!
 Now, using a Google tool to benchmark a Google product is hardly fair, but let's be honest: the load time of a site shouldn't theoretically change to any degree noticeable by humans just by changing clouds, right?
 Website load times are far more dependent on execution than VPS host...

 Digital Ocean